Step 4: Full View

 Is state agency approval, from an authority that is both the peer review client and the design-build procurement issuer, a sufficient ethical safeguard to permit ABC Engineering's post-review competitive participation, or must additional independent remediation measures be imposed to protect the integrity of the procurement and the fairness of competition?

-Obtain Agency Approval And Proceed Board's choice Obtain state agency approval and proceed with design-build proposal submission, treating the agency's informed consent and compliance with applicable state law as sufficient ethical authorization for participation
+O1 Obtain state agency approval and proceed with design-build proposal submission, treating the agency's informed consent and compliance with applicable state law as sufficient ethical authorization for participation Board's choice

 The Agency Disclosure and Approval Obligation holds that participation may be conditionally permitted with informed agency consent, treating the agency as the appropriate authority to weigh the conflict and authorize participation.
 The Peer Review Independence and Integrity principle holds that the integrity of the peer review process may require categorical abstention or independent scrutiny regardless of agency approval, particularly when the approving authority is itself structurally compromised.
 The Dual Role Appearance of Impropriety Avoidance principle holds that the appearance of unfair advantage from sequential roles is not neutralized by legal authorization alone, and that the ethical inquiry must independently assess whether a reasonable observer would perceive the process as fair.
 The Fairness in Professional Competition principle supports the rights of third-party competitors who lack equivalent insider knowledge and who may be materially disadvantaged by ABC Engineering's participation.